Step 3 Sequencing Clinic (2022)

 Sequencing is an extremely important foundational part of your training.
 It includes efficient tool and equipment management during trimming; effective and humane horse handling and communication skills; and optimal body positioning of the horse, trimmer and (if participating) handler.
 Sequencing, in other words, includes those strategically important things that we do that are supportive of the trimmer’s efforts to trim the horse.
 Sequencing is so important in its own right that it is taught separately from trimming until such time that the student is sufficiently skilled and prepared to bring both together in Step 4 (Live Horse Trim Clinic).

-Before advancing to Step 4 ("Live Horse Trim Clinic"), students must produce a video for the ISNHCP to evaluate your sequencing skills.
-In the video, students must be able demonstrate on one horse that they are physically in shape and can sequence according to clinic standards taught by your clinician and explained in the Training Manual.
-Students may sequence with a Handler or "free rein" (sequence without a handler).
+- Before advancing to Step 4 ("Live Horse Trim Clinic"), you must produce a video for the ISNHCP to evaluate your sequencing skills.
+In the video, you must be able to demonstrate on one horse that you are physically in shape and can sequence according to NHC standards taught by your Instructor.
+You may sequence with a Handler or "free rein" (sequencing without a handler).